 Welcome to Phoebe

-We now use a strategy called “Objective Led Planning” which takes learning directly to the children during their play, rather than taking them away from play to complete adult directed activities.
+We will continue to use “Objective Led Planning” as a key learning strategy.
+This method takes learning directly to the children during their play, rather than taking them away from play to complete adult directed tasks.
 For example, a focus may be on literacy and the development of writing or mark making skills.
 Firstly, we will observe the child while engrossed in play, before joining in and becoming part of that play.
-Through this interaction, we can then encourage and enhance play (at an individual level), in incorporate writing into the theme.
-The ‘objective’ for learning will be the same for a number of children, however the outcomes will be very different.
+Through this interaction, we can then encourage and enhance play (at an individual level), and incorporate writing into the theme.
+The ‘objective’ for learning will be the same for a number of children, however, the outcomes will be very different.
 We may, for instance, see children labelling drawings of a Lego house that they have created, writing instructions for a game they have invented, writing recipes for playdough cupcakes or even writing stories using chalk on the playground floor!

 Books for Bedtime

 Children will participate in fun filled, daily phonics sessions.
-Initially, we will be working on Phase 2 and will be developing oral segmenting and blending skills, before moving onto Phase 3.
+Initially, we will be working on Phase 3 sounds and learning to read and write simple sentences.

-We will also be looking at the traditional tale of ‘Goldilocks and the Three Bears’ and will use this to support mathematical learning as well as to introduce children to ‘Talk for Writing’ strategies.
+We will also be looking at the traditional tale of ‘Jack and the Beanstalk'’ and will use this to support mathematical learning as well as develop our ‘Talk for Writing’ strategies.

 Throughout the year children will be learning to use and recognise specific Mathematical vocabulary: